nforgeio/neonKUBE/Images/neon-hivemq/README.md

-RabbitMQ message queue with the management plugin base image deployed by neonHIVE.
+RabbitMQ message queue with the management plugin base image deployed to provide messaging services for neonHIVE.

 # Image Tags